This article was last updated by on

 Large Watermelon Peperomia is a perennial tropical plant with stunning green leaves complemented by silver streaks.

-It has been gaining fame over the past years for its shimmering looks and easy care routine.
-Moreover, they fit excellently with indoor conditions.
+It has gained fame over the past years for its shimmering looks and easy care routine.
+Moreover, they fit excellently in indoor conditions.

 Watermelon Peperomia